ZakharovVitaly/unittest/README.md

-Example of using unittest library in Python2
+Example of using unittest library with Python2.